pulumi/pulumi-hugo/themes/default/content/blog/meals-for-ukraine/index.md

 ### Pulumi — Universal Infrastructure as Code

-At [Pulumi](https://www.pulumi.com/)’s booth, you'll learn about their cloud engineering platform that brings infrastructure, developer, and security teams together through a unified software engineering process that tames cloud complexity and accelerates innovation.
-Don't miss Pulumi's Ask an Expert live sessions to hear directly from the engineering team.
-Whether you want to know more about how to build with Universal Infrastructure as Code in general-purpose programming and markup languages or just learn more about what's on the roadmap, this is your chance to ask anything.
-[Visit Pulumi today](https://bit.ly/3M5b6Qj)!
+At the [Pulumi](https://www.pulumi.com/) booth, you'll learn about our cloud engineering platform, which brings infrastructure, developer, and security teams together through a unified software engineering process that tames cloud complexity and accelerates innovation.
+Don't miss our Ask an Expert live sessions to hear directly from the engineering team.
+Whether you want to know more about how to build with Universal Infrastructure as Code in general-purpose programming and markup languages or just learn more about what's on the roadmap, this is your chance to ask us anything.
+[Visit the Pulumi booth today](https://bit.ly/3M5b6Qj)!

 ### Buoyant — the creator of Linkerd